 SECCON CTF 13 Quals Blockchain Writeup

-I recently participated in the SECCON CTF 13 Qualifiers with my team, CyKor.
-I solved the “Trillion Ether” challenge in the blockchain category.
+Hi!
+I recently participated in the SECCON CTF 13 Qualifiers with CyKor and solved the “Trillion Ether” challenge in the Blockchain category.

 Trillion Ether